sws2apps/sws2apps-docs/organized/docs/how-to-support/spread-the-word.md

 ## Why?

-As more congergations use Organized, it becomes more helpful and improves the collaboration between appointed brothers and between congregations.
+As more congregations use Organized, it becomes more helpful and improves the collaboration between appointed brothers and between congregations.
 So, by spreading the word, you're helping create a better and more helpful community for all of us.

 ## How?